 Introduction: Requirements Engineering consists of multiple activities and techniques in order to define, document and maintain software artefacts.
 Advances in Natural Language Processing (NLP) in the last years have also impacted Requirements Engineering.
 The goal of this seminar work is to provide a clear overview of approaches that apply various NLP methods to support Requirements Engineering (especially Requirements elicitation) with a focus on current approaches.

-Goal and Objective: Overview and examples of different definitions of emergent systems in the context of information systems and comparison between them
+Goal and Objective: Overview of different state-of-the-art approaches that apply NLP technologies in the field of Requirements Engineering and comparison between them